ristabaral/Project_scDHA/README.md

 install.packages("languageserver")
 library(languageserver) in your R

+After downloading the project, create files and images folder inside public to store file uploaded and the result.

 Please do wait for a while after submitting the input as it may take a little long time for processing the input data and showing the output.